irasan/guacamole/README.md

 that will be added to the portfolio.

 ### Design Choices
 The overall feel of the game is fun, simple and relaxed.
-Even though the game itself is intense, the following design choices were made to implement the cheerful feeling:
+The following design choices were made in order to implement the game:

 #### Fonts
 Varela Round was chosen as the main font for this website.
 It is soft, playfull, easy to read, and works great